Bella Thorne: OnlyFans

 In August 2020, Thorne joined OnlyFans and became the first person to earn $1 million in the first 24 hours of joining the platform.
 She earned $2 million in less than a week.
 Her activities on OnlyFans sparked controversy after she offered $200 pay-per-view photos she claimed were "naked", but the photos were actually of her wearing lingerie, leading to a slew of chargebacks.
 OnlyFans reacted by issuing new restrictions site-wide that limited the amount that creators on the platform could charge and reduced creator payout frequency to monthly rather than weekly.
 However, OnlyFans denied the changes were related to Thorne.
 Thorne claimed she created an account as research for a role in an upcoming film with Sean Baker, which Baker denied.
 She also claimed that money made through the page would be used to fund her production company and distributed to worthy charitable causes.
-In 2021, she was the second highest earning content creator on the platform, earning 11 million dollars a month.
+In 2021, she was the second highest earning content creator on the platform, earning $11 million-a-month.